Add a way for class String to determine whether it has only numbers / digits or not

 Anyway, thanks for reading!

-Updated by sawa (Tsuyoshi Sawada) almost 4 years ago
+Updated by sawa (Tsuyoshi Sawada) about 4 years ago

 I am interpreting that this proposal is actually interested in integers with signatures (+/-) as well, not just digits.